teixeiracl/flat/README.md

-# CoFee
+# FLAT

-Code for running CoFee baseline protocol using an IoT node, SP and IdP in the same machine using different ports.
+Code for running FLAT baseline protocol using an IoT node based on Arduino Due, SP and IdP in the Rapsberry or Linux PC.

 ## Instructions